boutproject/BOUT-dev/manual/sphinx/user_docs/differential_operators.rst

   avoids piecewise branches at extrema.
 This can be useful for nonlinear solvers and finite-difference Jacobian calculations.

+* ``WENO3`` - A third-order smooth WENO (Jiang-Shu) cell-face reconstruction using a three-point stencil.
+This is typically less dissipative than TVD slope limiters, but is not strictly monotonicity-preserving.

 Useful resources on slope limiters include:

 * `Wikipedia's Flux Limiter page <https://en.wikipedia.org/wiki/Flux_limiter>`_